 California Driver Handbook - Obtaining a Driver License

-- Must be a certified copy, or an original document.
+- Provide a certified copy, or an unexpired original document..

-- May contain an impressed seal or original stamped impression.
+- Provide a document containing an impressed seal or original stamped impression, if applicable..

-If you present a legal presence document, your DL/ID card may expire on the same date as your legal presence document.
-If the name on your document is different from the name on your DL/ID card application, you must also bring an acceptable true full name document.
+If you present a limited term identity document, your DL/ID card may expire on the same date as your identity document.
+If the name on your document is different from the name on your Driver License & ID Card Application, you must also bring an acceptable true full name document.
 Your fingerprint, signature, and photograph will also be taken (refer to the “Application Requirements for a Basic Class C Driver License” section below).
 For any other DL/ID card transaction, you must present photo identification.

-- Examples of acceptable documents include: U.S. Birth Certificate, U.S. Passport, U.S. Armed Forces ID Cards, Certificate of Naturalization, Permanent Resident Card, or a foreign passport with a valid I-94.
-The I-94 expiration date must be more than 2 months from the DL/ID card application date.
+- Examples of acceptable identity documents include: U.S. Birth Certificate, U.S. Passport, U.S. Armed Forces ID Cards, Certificate of Naturalization, Permanent Resident Card, or a foreign passport with a valid I-94.
+The I-94 expiration date must be more than 2 months from the date you visit the field office.

 - Examples of true full name verification documents include: adoption documents containing your legal name as a result of the adoption, name change documents containing your legal name both before and after, a marriage certificate, a certificate or registration document verifying the formation of a domestic partnership, or a dissolution of marriage document containing your legal name as a result of the court order.